jwtd/grunt-jira-actions/README.md

 ### Installation

 I bet you were expecting me to to tell you that if you haven't used [Grunt](http://gruntjs.com/) before, to be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, because it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.

-Once you're familiar with that process, you may install this plugin with this command:
+Well, I'm not going to do that.
+Instead, I'm going to assume you are familiar with that process, and will skip ahead to explaining how you can install this plugin.
+You do so with this command:

 ```shell
 npm install grunt-jira-actions --save-dev